 Propagate plants in the spring by taking a 4-inch cutting from the plant.
 Strip leaves from the lower portion of the stem, and insert the stem into a mixture of damp sand and peat moss.
 Set aside in a moist, shaded location until well-rooted, then plant in the garden in a sunny location.

 Candytuft is a semi-evergreen, ground-covering plant that prefers sun to partial shade.
 It features glossy green leaves and white cotton candy-like white flowers and grows up to 12 inches tall.
+Consider placing candytuft in front of tall blooming plants, along edging or sidewalks, or in the crevices of stone walls as an accent.

-This plant blooms in the spring and sometimes later in the summer of fall.Trim plants generously after it finishes blooming.
-This will boost new growth and possibly encourage a second blooming.
-Inspect plants for powdery mildew and pick off offenders.
+Depending on your climate, candytuft normally blooms in the spring and sometimes later in the summer of fall.Trim plants generously after it finishes blooming to encourage a second blooming.
+Regularly inspect plants for powdery mildew and pick off offenders.

-Inspect the plant throughout the growing season, paying close attention to deadheading spent blooms and removing dried leaves.
+Regularly inspect the plant throughout the growing season, paying close attention to deadheading spent blooms and removing dried leaves.